Heroin Addiction: Signs, Symptoms, Risks, and Treatment Resources

 7. Important hobbies are curtailed because of opioid use.

-8. Putting yourself in a physically dangerous environment in order to use.
+8. Putting yourself in a physically dangerous environment to use.

 9. Continued opioid use despite declining physical or mental health.